 citymanager@cityofcolusa.com

-All submissions must be received by the City no later than 4:30 pm on September 5th, 2023.
-No postmarks will be accepted.
+All submissions must be received by the City no later than 4:30 pm on November 21st, 2023.
+No late postmarks will be accepted.
 The proposals must meet all requirements listed in the attached RFP, or otherwise may be deemed ineligible.

 If you have any questions or require further information, please contact Jesse Cain at (530) 458-4941.
 Thank you for your anticipated interest.